magnus-nagarro/Ad-blocker-Raspberry-Ui/readme.md

 If you click the Settingsbutton in the MenueBar the SettingsFrame appears.

-Here you can change the scaling factor of the window and the current themeclor.
+Here you can change the scaling factor of the window, the current theme-color and the Ip address, if that of the blocker device has changed.

 ### 3. AboutFrame ###